-Policy THP 7 - Heathfield Local Green Spaces
+Policy THP 6 - Heathfield Local Green Spaces

-- 6.7.
-Heathfield currently enjoys the following open space facilities: - Playing field to the west of flats at Hurdles Way and Ringstone - Whitehall gardens green amenity area - A play space located behind residential properties at Kingsway - A large recreation area, Heathfield Open Space (also known as Heathfield Recreation Area) on the northern edge in the green belt. - 6.7.1.
+- 6.6.
+Heathfield currently enjoys the following open space facilities: - Playing field to the west of flats at Hurdles Way and Ringstone - Whitehall gardens green amenity area - A play space located behind residential properties at Kingsway - A large recreation area, Heathfield Open Space (also known as Heathfield Recreation Area) on the northern edge in the green belt. - 6.6.1.
 As seen on Map 15, there are no Local Plan designations associated with these spaces.

-6.7.2.
-The intention of Policy THP 7 is to give the same land use protection to the open spaces in Heathfield as the open spaces in Thriplow.
+6.6.2.
+The intention of Policy THP 6 is to give the same land use protection to the open spaces in Heathfield as the open spaces in Thriplow.

-Policy THP 7 does not prevent Anglican Water from undertaking unnecessary operation works or enhancements to its assets (rising mains and sewers) located in the Heathfield Recreation Area, Hurdles Way Woodland or the Playspace at Ringstone.
+Policy THP 6 does not prevent Anglian Water from undertaking necessary operation works or enhancements to its assets (rising mains and sewers) located in the Heathfield Recreation Area, Hurdles Way Woodland or the Playspace at Ringstone.

-Policy THP 7 - Heathfield Local Green spaces
+Policy THP 6 - Heathfield Local Green spaces

-- 1) The following sites as shown on Policy Map 16 are designated as Local Green Spaces
+- 1) The following sites as shown on Policy Map 16 are designated as Local Green Spaces:

 - a) Heathfield Open Space (also known as Heathfiled Recreation Area)

 - b) Kingsway play space

 - c) Whitehall Gardens Amenity Area

 - d) Play space at Ringstone

 - e) Hurdles Way Woodland.

-- 2) Development on these sites will not be acceptable other than in very special circumstances in line with national policy, or where it will enhance the function of the space (e.g. play or gym equipment on the recreation areas) without compromising the primary function of the space as a Local Green Space.
+- 2) Development proposals within the designated local green spaces will only be supported in very special circumstances.

-Protecting and enhancing the natural environment and the character of the parish Objective 5: Seek to reverse the decline of the natural environment in the parish by protecting and increasing biodiversity
+THEME 1 Protecting and enhancing the natural environment and the character of the parish Objective 5: Seek to reverse the decline of the natural environment in the parish by protecting and increasing biodiversity

-Policy THP 8: Promoting nature recovery by protecting existing sites and features, increasing parish biodiversity and delivering biodiversity net gain
+Policy THP 7- Promoting nature recovery by protecting existing sites and features, increasing parish biodiversity and delivering biodiversity net gain

-MAGC ity habitats in Heathfield and Thriplow parish 2021
+MAGIC Priority habitats in Heathfield and Thriplow parish 2021